sabman/aicasts.com/004-sentiment-analysis.md

 print(sequence)
 ```

+The model only requires a single token as input as all the previous tokens’ key/value pairs are contained in the `past`.

 > In this tutorial I’ll show you how to use BERT with the huggingface PyTorch library to quickly and efficiently fine-tune a model to get near state of the art performance in sentence classification.
 More broadly, I describe the practical application of transfer learning in NLP to create high performance models with minimal effort on a range of NLP tasks.